apache/tvm-rfcs/rfcs/0001-AMP_pass.md

 running type inference on mutated nodes.
 With a post-order traversal we can then check if we need to cast arguments/propagate color.

+Part of the associated RFC issue will also be used dedicated to creating a tutorial on how to control the conversion of ops via the Python interface.
+Furthermore, some work will be done in benchmarking the performance gains from the pass.

 # Drawbacks
 [drawbacks]: #drawbacks